sickdyd/react-search-autocomplete/README.md

   // The key in `items` that contains the string to display in the
   // results
   useCaching,
-  // Default value: true.
-If set to false, the items will
+  // Default value: false.
+If set to true, the items will
-  // not be stored in sessionStorage, and each time onSearch
+  // be stored in sessionStorage, and each time onSearch
-  // is called, cached will be false. inputDebounce,
+  // is called, cached will be true. inputDebounce,
   // Default value: 200.
 When the user is typing, before
   // calling onSearch wait this amount of ms.